9 Best Parks in Boston

 For residents of the North End and surrounding areas, the Rose Kennedy Fitzgerald Greenway is far more than just a park - it symbolizes an epic transformation from the aging cement eyesore of the former Central Artery to a stunning green space.
 This project, part of Boston's "Big Dig," was officially completed in 2008, providing a 1.5-mile-long stretch of parkland that totals 17 acres between downtown Boston and Boston Harbor.

 The Greenway also offers public art exhibits, many of which are interactive.
-The installations change periodically, and encompass a wide variety of cultures and media.
+These installations change periodically and encompass a wide variety of cultures and media.
 Visitors could easily spend the good part of a day exploring the park, with plenty of food trucks and shady places to rest.

 Autumn along a brook in Boston's Fens | Photo Copyright: Stillman Rogers Photography

-The Back Bay Fens are another product of Frederick Law Olmstead, and this renowned landscape architect began his planning in 1878 when challenged with the task of transforming an area flooded with stagnant saltwater into a safe and functional green space.
-This beloved park is the namesake for both the neighborhood and the nearby Fenway Park, historic home stadium of the Red Sox.
+The Back Bay Fens is the work of landscape architect Frederick Law Olmstead, who transformed an area flooded with stagnant saltwater into a safe and functional green space.
+This beloved park is the namesake for both the neighborhood and the nearby Fenway Park, the historic home stadium of the Boston Red Sox.

 There is a modest-sized children's playground appropriately named Mother's Rest, and the World War II Memorial is perfect for a contemplative stop.
 This is located in the central part of the park next to the Kelleher Rose Garden, a lovely space with rose-trellised arches and a fountain.